xrf/thesis/src/many-body-theory.md

 One-body operators have two notable properties:

   - Their expectation value is zero in the vacuum state.
-  - They do not contribute if the bra and ket states differ by more than one particle.
+  - They do not contribute if the bra and ket states differ in more than one single-particle state.

 ### Two-body operators